RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### node_property

-    - is_required: True
+    - **description**: The name of the node property to filter on.

-    - examples: ['provided_by', 'is_defined_by']
+    - Acceptable input types: string.

-    - type: string
+    - This is a required parameter and must be included.

-    - description: The name of the node property to filter on.
+    - provided_by and is_defined_by are examples of valid inputs.

-    - default: None
+    - If not specified the default input will be None.

 * ##### property_value

-    - is_required: True
+    - **description**: The node property vaue to indicate which nodes to remove.

-    - examples: ['Pharos', 'ARAX/RTX']
+    - Acceptable input types: string.

-    - type: string
+    - This is a required parameter and must be included.

-    - description: The node property vaue to indicate which nodes to remove.
+    - Pharos and ARAX/RTX are examples of valid inputs.

-    - default: None
+    - If not specified the default input will be None.

 |||
 |-----|-----|